navjeetrajput14/DOM-Project/README.md

 6. UnlimitedColors
 A project where users can generate an unlimited number of colors and apply them to the background.

+7.Expence Tracker
+In this Project users can track their expence and can maintain their income usage.

 Getting Started
 Clone the repository:
 git clone https://github.com/navjeetrajput14/DOM-Project.git